rust-lang-ru/book/rustbook-ru/nostarch/chapter08.md

     println!("{scores:?}");
 ```

-Listing 8-23: Replacing a value stored with a particular key
+Listing 8-23: Replacing a value складd with a particular key

 This code will print `{"Blue": 25}`.
 The original value of `10` has been
 overwritten.